jesusAG28/document-root-folder-reader/README.md

 # document-root-folder-reader
-Clone in your document root directory.
+Clone it and copy the files to your document root directory.